ScottDeLuzio/featured-videos-for-genesis/readme.txt

 Alignment is currently set to left, right, or none.

-= Can I add any customizations to the video? =
+= Can I add any customization to the video? =
 The video will be wrapped in a `<div>` with one of the following classes depending on the position you select in the settings.

 * gfvleft